arxanas/git-branchless/README.md

 See https://github.com/arxanas/git-branchless/wiki/Installation.

-Short version: run `cargo install git-branchless`, then run `git branchless init` in your repository.
+Short version: run `cargo install --locked git-branchless`, then run `git branchless init` in your repository.

+**NOTE**: due to https://github.com/arxanas/git-branchless/issues/127, you must install with the `--locked` flag for `cargo`.

 ## Status